akreienbring/dbdesigner/README.md

 As this software uses nodejs and webpack you'll have to install these tools.
 Do you see the "package.json" and the "webpack.config.js"?
 If you're familiar with these, you'll have no problem to bundle the distribution after you changed code.
 If not, hmm... it's definitely worth the time to get started with these frameworks.

+1. Clone or Fork the Repository
+2. Install node.js (with npm) https://nodejs.org
+3. Go to the Folder where the package.json resides
+   - type `npm install`
+5. Change the code as needed
+6. Package the distribution with `npm run webpack`
+7. Contributions are welcome!
+Just send a Pull Request :-)

 ## Supported Browsers